NATIONAL STUDY OF PLAYGROUNDS

-We will study 60 playgrounds in 10 major US cities, which include Boston, Chicago, Cincinnati, Denver, Houston, Los Angeles, Memphis, New York City, San Francisco, and Seattle.
+We studied 60 playgrounds in 10 major US cities, which include Boston, Chicago, Cincinnati, Denver, Houston, Los Angeles, Memphis, New York City, San Francisco, and Seattle.

 Dr. Deborah Cohen of Kaiser Permanente and Dr. Thomas McKenzie, professor emeritus of San Diego State University.

 This project is funded by the National Institute of Health.

 Began Fall 2019, to be completed Fall 2023